 Vitamin D3 is created in your skin in response to sun exposure.
 Most people should aim to get 15-20 minutes of sun exposure daily.
 In addition to sun exposure there are dietary sources of vitamin D. The best food sources are wild-caught salmon and fatty fish, cod liver oil, grass-fed butter and raw cheese, egg yolks, mushrooms, and beef liver.

 It is difficult to obtain adequate amounts of vitamin D from the sun and food, especially if you are already deficient in this critical vitamin.
-Supplementation can ensure you are getting adequate vitamin D. It is also important to keep vitamins D3 and K2 in balance which can be done by taking a Vitamin D3/K2 supplement such as D3/K2 Power.
+The ideal range for vitamin D3 levels is between 50-80 ng/ml.
+Get tested regularly and look to get regular sun exposure and take vitamin D3 supplements to optimize your levels.

 N-Acetylcysteine (NAC) is the acetylated form of the amino acid cysteine which is naturally present in substances like garlic.
 NAC improves hyperandrogenism, hyperinsulinemia, and menstrual irregularity in women with PCOS.
 A review of studies found that NAC showed significant improvement in pregnancy and ovulation rate for women with PCOS (14).